 This project is a body temperature regulation device that will help control the body temperature for paralyzed people or people with spinal injuries.
 When the spinal cord is broken, the body's thermostat is broken, so it takes a very long time for one to warm up or to cool down.
 The normal body temperature is 98.6oF, but a person with spinal injuries will not be able to properly maintain that temperature, thus possibly leading to a heat stroke or hypothermia in extreme cases.
 This wearable device contains a heating element, a fan cooling system, a temperature sensor, and a pulse sensor.
 The user can use the temperature sensor located on the neck of the vest to take their own temperature, and be able to adjust the temperature accordingly.
 The heating element is carbon fiber tape that is attached on specific areas on the inside of the vest.
 Two medium-sized fans are on the back of the vest and they help cool the wearer.
-With the B.T.R, people with spinal injuries will never have to worry about constantly changing clothes to accommodate minor changes in temperature.
+With the Monitoring Vest for Patients with Damaged Spinal Cords people with spinal injuries will never have to worry about constantly changing clothes to accommodate minor changes in temperature.

 Step 1: Parts List